 How To Get Rid Of Cat Urine Smell?
-This is a question that occurs especially to people who love cats, have such a pet and face the urine and feces in the apartment.
+This is a question that occurs especially to people who love cats and face the urine issue in the apartment.
 The urine smells bad enough and persists long.
-Usually, cats do not easily get used to sandblasting dumps and inevitably dirty other areas of the house – carpets, flooring, parquet, etc. Also, stress, certain diseases, age, dirty litter or too little can cause cats to urinate in different places in the apartment.
+Usually, a cat doesn’t get used easily to the litter box and inevitably pees on other house areas – carpets, flooring, parquet, etc. Also, stress, certain diseases, age, or even a dirty litter box may determine cats to urinate in different areas than the cat litter.

-There are some solutions on how to get rid of cat urine smell, easy to apply, but it would be best to look for solutions to prevent odor accumulation in the apartment.
-Moreover, it has to be said that the urine accumulated in carpets can cause more problems because it penetrates into fibers and causes both an unbearable odor and mold.
-If the cat urinates on the parquet is also quite bad because it is pathetic, the urine enters the structure of the wood and causes it to rot.
+There are some solutions to get rid of cat urine smell that are easy to apply, but it would be best to prevent odor in the apartment first.
+Urine gathered in carpets can cause more problems because it penetrates the fibers, producing odor and mold.
+The same problem occurs if your cat urinates on wooden flooring.

-Soda caustic helps eliminate the urine of the cat.
-Mix it with some water until a pinch is obtained, apply on the area, let it dry thoroughly and then remove it with a rough brush.
+Caustic soda flaxes will eliminate the urine smell.
+Mix it with water, apply on the area, let it dry thoroughly and remove it using a brush.

-Laundry soap is useful in removing stomach and urine odor.
-Wash the surface that smells with soap and water and rinse thoroughly.
+Laundry soap is useful in removing urine odor too.
+Wash the smelly area with soap and water and rinse thoroughly.

 Image Credits: Get Smell Out